-The Internal Audit Committee Committee Chair's Letter
+The Internal Audit Committee

 Due to the geopolitical and macroeconomic uncertainties triggered by the war in Ukraine, the audit committee intensified efforts targeted at strengthening the internal control environment of the institution.
 During 2022, the Audit Committee took additional measures directed at strengthening the methodological framework of the internal control system and specifically internal control function.
 In addition, the cooperation between other committees (e.g., the Risk Management Committee) was intensified.